Here's the best way to fish MRGO Long Rocks when speckled trout are running thick during their spring transition.

 It's kind of hard to see in the video, but we are casting to the rocks and working the bait back to the boat.

-When I say "to the rocks", I mean I am literally hitting the rocks with the jighead, swimming it back until it's clear of shallow snags and then begin reeling slowly or jig it back.
+By "to the rocks", I mean literally hitting the rocks with the jighead, swimming it back until it's clear of shallow snags and then begin reeling slowly or jig it back.

 Remember, trout are feeding on finfish against the rocks, so that is where they are looking.